bitcointranscripts/bitcointranscripts/bitcoinplusplus/layer-2/lightning-on-taproot.md

 It contains Bob's own secret number, B, as well as a PTLC that is locked to Alice's public point corresponding to her secret number, so uppercase A, and the addition of that, and uppercase Z, which Alice originally received from Emily.
 Then Bob, having received this PTLC, he sends a PTLC to Carol, because he knows who the next hop is.
 And that PTLC to Carol is locked to the thing, the value that it was locked to from Alice, A plus B, plus uppercase B, which Bob is trivially able to calculate by simply taking his own secret number that he received and multiplying it to the generated point.
-However, how then is Bob able to send a PTLC to Carol or how is Carol able to send a BTLC today?
+However, how then is Bob able to send a PTLC to Carol or how is Carol able to send a PTLC today?
-The interesting thing is that the BTLC that Bob sends to Carol in the Onion message also contains the secret number that Alice generated for Carol.
+The interesting thing is that the PTLC that Bob sends to Carol in the Onion message also contains the secret number that Alice generated for Carol.
 Bob doesn't know it because it's in the onion, but Carol does.
 And that is where I really struggled with the visualization.
 So the PTLCs are truly peer-to-peer, but this thing that is originating from the very beginning, you know, those lowercase b, c, d, and the sum here, those are meant to be in the onion packet that Alice sends.